Estions/Image-Gallery-Website/README.md

 * When adding images using SQLAdmin the autoincrement on the id column sometimes doesn't work

 NOTES:
+* Database table used for testing is in the Extras folder
 * Using `|` to split queries sounds like a bad idea, but that's the best I've got
 * Code Specific notes are in code files
 * Images aren't layed out in a reasonable way, but since that requires me to know image height - the whole code needs reformatting and I barely managed to make loading work at all